christopherseaman/datasci_217/07/index.md

 - **Eliminate Non-Essential Elements**
   - Remove unnecessary gridlines, backgrounds, and decorations
-  - *Less is more—channel your inner minimalist!*

 - **Highlight Key Data**
   - Use visual emphasis (bolding, color) to draw attention to important information
-  - *Make your data the Beyoncé of the visualization—let it steal the spotlight!*

 ---